Google-Developer-Group-Qassim-Unversity/Robotics-Team-/README.md

-# 🤖GDG Robotics Team
+# 🤖GDG Robotics Team Events

-Welcome to the official GitHub repository of **GDG Robotics Team** a dedicated group of students exploring the frontiers of robot design, embedded systems, and artificial intelligence.
+Welcome to the official GitHub repository of **GDG Robotics Team Events** a dedicated group of students exploring the frontiers of robot design, embedded systems, and artificial intelligence.
 We build robots that think, move, and make a difference.